The Berliner Morgenpost reported on the survey on Berlin's pop-up infrastructure conducted by EXPERI.

 This paper presents different visions of the energy transition by first outlining the most important individual decisions on the path to the goals of the energy transition.

-In 2019, Brandenburg faces major challenges and important decisions.
+In 2019, Brandenburg is facing major challenges and important decisions.
 The Policy Brief contains recommendations for structural change and mobility to policy makers.

 How will people move in the future?
 Which drive technologies will prevail?
 And what role will the future gas station play?